 The district prohibits active or passive support for acts of harassment, intimidation, or bullying.
-Students Pupils are encouraged to support other students pupils who:
+The school district will students are encouraged to support other students who:

-- 1. Walk away from acts of harassment, intimidation, and bullying when they see them; - 2.
+- 1. Walk away from acts of harassment, intimidation, or and bullying when they see them; - 2.
 Constructively attempt to stop acts of harassment, intimidation, or bullying; - 3.
-Provide support to students pupils who have been subjected to harassment, intimidation, or bullying; and - 4.
-Report acts of harassment, intimidation, and bullying to the designated school staff member.
+Provide support to students who have been subjected to harassment, intimidation, or bullying; and - 4.
+Report acts of harassment, intimidation, or and bullying to the designated school staff member.